 Does your congregation have diverse beliefs?

 Unitarian Universalism is a liberal religion, one which keeps an open mind to the religious questions people have struggled with in all times and places.
 We are a non-creedal religion, meaning that we do no ask anyone to subscribe to a particular creed.
 As a result, our denomination — including our congregation– is a community of people with diverse beliefs—we have humanists, theists, pagans, Christians, Buddhists, atheists, agnostics, and more.
 Our religious diversity paired with shared principles of respect, give us the opportunity to come together in community to explore religious questions, deepen our own spiritual development, and inform our actions in the world.
 More information on Unitarian Universalism is available from the Unitarian Universalist Association website.

 What can I do to begin to meet people and become active?

 We are a vibrant community with a variety of social, religious exploration, and volunteer activities which may suit your interests, passions, and/or personal development.
 Some possibilities:

 Watch for our New to UU classes for those who would like to learn more about UUCL and about Unitarian Universalism.
 Offered twice a year, the 1 ½ hour classes are held weekly for six weeks, and child care is available.
 It’s a great way to meet both congregational leaders and other people who are also exploring the UUCL and Unitarian Universalism.

-From September to May our teams of volunteers, organized under our Program Council, may provide opportunities for expression of your talents and interests, whether in gardening, handyperson skills, teaching, administrative activities, design and graphics, photography, or many other interests.
-Newcomers and new members frequently become involved with Sunday morning volunteer activities—assisting with greeting and ushering, with Sunday coffee and snacks, with bringing flowers for the program and service.
+Our teams of volunteers provide opportunities for expression of your talents and interests, whether in gardening, handyperson skills, teaching, administrative activities, design and graphics, photography, or many other interests.
+Newcomers and new members frequently become involved with our Sunday morning Hospitality Teams—assisting with greeting and ushering, with Sunday coffee and snacks, and other duties that make Sunday morning run smoothly.